$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Classification of SPT states via cohomologies

-For $G=Z_3$, we have found that the cohomology group consists of the cocycle\\ $\omega_3(n_1, n_2, n_3) = \epsilon^{n_1n_2n_3(n_1+n_2)}$, its square and the trivial element.
-The unitary operator that gives the corresponding symmetry protected state then is
+For $G=Z_3$, we have found that the cohomology group consists of the cocycle\\ $\omega_3(n_1, n_2, n_3) = \epsilon^{n_1n_2n_3(n_1+n_2)}$, with its square and the trivial element.
+The unitary operator that gives the corresponding symmetry-protected state is then

 where we cancel out terms of the exponent that don't contain all $n_i^{\Delta}, i=1,2,3$ with corresponding terms from the neighboring triangles.
 Starting with equivalent cocycles $\omega_3'=n_1n_2n_3(n_2+n_3)$ and $\omega_3'' = n_1n_2n_3(n_2-n_1-n_3)$, we will get the following unitary operators: